beobab/BigStoneDoor/README.md

 BigStoneDoor Plugin
 ===================

+/door create [x [y [name]]]

+name defaults to username_door_1 x defaults to 4, y defaults to 5 automatically run /door trigger, so that the next thing they activate opens the door.
+Need a way to cancel this: maybe click on a normal block.
+Give them the command to re-try.

 /door create <name> [location [size]]
 /door location x y z
 /door size x y z (one of these must be 1, max is 50)